NFSS10/csgo-server/README.md

 # CSGO Server

-A simple application to setup and run a Counter-Strike: Global Offensive server.
+A simple application to setup and run a Counter-Strike: Global Offensive dedicated server.

 ## Setup